Phil Ivey and the Edge Sorting Scandal

 It all started back in 2012 when Ivey played several Baccarat marathons in Britain and New Jersey.
 He spent hours at the tables and racked up an amazing sum in winnings.
 In just 4 visits to the Borgata in Atlantic City he took home over $9 million, and in a 2-day binge at Crockfords Casino in London he walked away with more than $10 million.

-But then someone caught on to the fact that Ivey might not be playing the game the way it was meant to be played, and as Baccarat is a game of luck, much like the Bingo Canada has to offer, it seemed like his had finally run out.
+But then someone caught on to the fact that Ivey might not be playing the game the way it was meant to be played, and as Baccarat is a game of luck, much like the playing bingo for real money has to offer, it seemed like his had finally run out.

 An Eye on Edge Sorting